unitaryfoundation/jeff/docs/faqs.md

 ### Why not OpenQASM3?

-OpenQASM3 brings program structure to OpenQASM2, however has not yet seen adoption in the ecosystem to the extent as OpenQASM2.
+[OpenQASM3](https://arxiv.org/abs/2104.14722) brings program structure to OpenQASM2, however has not yet seen adoption or tooling maturity in the ecosystem to the extent as OpenQASM2.
 In addition, OpenQASM3 maintains a focus on human readability, and is not designed first and foremost for quantum optimization.

-In addition, OpenQASM3 has a few quirks that limit its general usability as a compiler exchange
+Moreover, OpenQASM3 has a few quirks that limit its general usability as a compiler exchange
 format:

-- Lack of extensibility without evolving the specification (a `#pragma` directive is provided, but does not easily provide for including general structured information).
+- Lack of extensibility without evolving the specification (a `#pragma` directive is provided, but does not easily allow for including general structured information).

 - You can only index into arrays using compile-time constants, not dynamic values that may only been known at runtime.